katieburak/diversedata.github.io/website_files/instructions/how_to_render_website.md

 You should see a message like: *No issues found - the project is in a consistent state.*

 **6. Preview or Render the Quarto site**

+*NOTE:* Rendering time may vary depending on the number of updates applied across multiple files.

 Now in your shell console, you can run: